Solution

 This research systematically evaluated how thermal processing parameters affect ceramic properties using impulse excitation techniques.
 The study compared fast cooling (≈200°C/min by air ventilation) versus controlled cooling (50°C/h) and varied heating temperatures for both porcelain stoneware and terracotta specimens.
 Additionally, the effect of annealing at 700°C was evaluated.

 IET measured both elastic moduli (Young’s and shear) and internal friction.
-The internal friction measurement proved particularly valuable, showing 2.5 times variation between fast and controlled cooling—a much more sensitive indicator than modulus changes alone.
+Internal friction showed 2.5 times variation between fast and controlled cooling, a much more sensitive indicator than modulus changes alone.
 This sensitivity enables detection of micro-crack formation that would otherwise go unnoticed.

 Results